grnet/synnefo/docs/pithos-api-guide.rst

 200 (OK)                     The request succeeded
-204 (No Content)             The account has no containers (only for non-extended replies) 304 (Not Modified)           The account has not been modified 412 (Precondition Failed)    The condition set can not be satisfied
+204 (No Content)             The account has no containers (only for non-extended replies) 304 (Not Modified)           The account has not been modified 403 (Forbidden)              Public is requested but the request user is not the path owner 412 (Precondition Failed)    The condition set can not be satisfied
 ===========================  =====================